metrumresearchgroup/pkgr/integration_tests/misc/guide.md

 INFO[0003] Successfully Installed.                       package=Rcpp remaining=0 repo=CRAN2 version=1.0.1
 ```
 (The important thing here is that Rcpp comes from CRAN2 and must be redownloaded, but the other packages are not.)
-9. Run `pkgr clean --all`.
+9. Run `pkgr clean --all --config=pkgr2.yml`.
 Verify that, in localtmp, all repos are removed, and in your system's pkgdb folder (see step 1), only the file from Step 2 remains.